Since 1990, WITS projects made a real difference to the number of women recruited, retained and returned to the STEM workforce.

-This year, WITS has organised a tour of the LIFELOGGING LAB, Science Gallery, Dublin and hosted a talk by Dr Helen Sheridan, TCD School of Pharmacy, who spoke on “From Caterpillars to Clinical trials – A personal and scientific journey”.
+In 2015, WITS organised a tour of the LIFELOGGING LAB, Science Gallery, Dublin and hosted a talk by Dr Helen Sheridan, TCD School of Pharmacy, who spoke on “From Caterpillars to Clinical trials – A personal and scientific journey”.

 In June 2013, WITS honoured the work of Northern Irish astro-physicist Jocelyn Bell Burnell with an event at the the European Parliament office in Dublin (June, 2013) at which she was presented with an original art work inspired by her discovery of pulsars, by the Spanish artist/scientist, Margarita Cimadevila.

 WITS NI hosted a schools and public engagement event with the leading NASA JPL engineer, Nagin Cox in April 2013.
 While Dr Emma Teeling (University College Dublin) helped WITS celebrate International Women’s Day (March 2013) with a STEM on Stage lecture on the bat genome.